ge00rg/website-heroku/README.md

 The markdown part afterwards is the short bio of the person in question and is later displayed on their page.

 ### Alumni
 One special position is Alumni (yes, I know that the proper singular is Alumnus/Alumna).
 If `position: Alumnus` is specified, the member does not appear with all the others as described above, but instead at the very bottom in a special Alumni-grid.
+When edition the position order (see next section) it is crucial that "Alumni" is **not** part of that list!

 ### Position Order
 To change the order of positions within the group, edit `position-order` in `pages/2_team.md`.
 It is also possible to add or remove position entries.
 Everything not on this list is displayed last in alphabetical order.